awsdocs/aws-panorama-developer-guide/docs-source/appliance-devkit.md

 **Important**
 The AWS Panorama Appliance Developer Kit is not secured for use on production networks or workloads\.
 For more information, see [Security considerations for the AWS Panorama Appliance Developer Kit](security-devkit.md)\.

-If you are using the AWS Panorama Appliance Developer Kit for the first time, follow the tutorial at [Using the AWS Panorama Appliance Developer Kit](gettingstarted-devkit.md)\.
+If you are using the AWS Panorama Appliance Developer Kit for the first time, follow the tutorial at [Using the developer kit](gettingstarted-devkit.md)\.
 The tutorial provides an introduction to connecting to the device with SSH, viewing logs, and using Python libraries\.

 **Topics**
 + [Connecting with SSH](#appliance-devkit-ssh)